jamesGub/jamesGub/README.md

 - 💻 I’m currently working on Virtual Reality R & D in Unity, additionally I am actively creating game projects both for university and myself!

-- 🎮 I’m currently learning how to develop for VR in Unity, UEFN, and advanced principles of game design.
+- 🎮 I’m currently learning how to develop for VR in Unity, C++ for Unreal, and advanced principles of game design.

 - 👥 I’m looking to collaborate on game jams, team-based game projects, or any stimulating opportunities!
 Jobs included :)